ChippyUno/ChippyUno/README.md

-## Data Science Projects

 <h1>About Me</h1>

 My name is James Chen and I major in Finance.
 For my interests outside of school, I enjoy Fencing, Cooking, listening to music, and exploring the world.

+*Current Projects
-**Current Projects**: In this section I will present all Data Science related projects and research, primarily focused on data visualization.
+In this section I will present all Data Science related projects and research, primarily focused on data visualization.

-**Skills**: Python, R, various Data Visualization tools, Regression.
+**Skills**: Python, R, VSCode, Regression.

 **Goals**: By the end of the semester, I hope I will be more proficient in coding skills.
 Additionally, I would love to learn any thing that broadens my knowledge in Data Science